MR-Pvt/Resize-image-in-tkinter-without-cropping/README.md

 3. from PIL import ImageTk, Image
 4. from resizeimage import resizeimage

-the rest is in the .py file
+the rest of the code is in the (.py) file